 As difficult as it was for me, this past January I left the financial firm I’d worked with for the past 14 years, and for the first time in 23 years, I’m not actively working in the financial services industry.
 It was a heart wrenching decision and one that came only through the heartbreak of having a business relationship dissolve to the point I couldn’t continue in it.

 Nine years ago, I had to stay in a working environment most people would have left.
 (Would you stay at your job if you received a 35% pay cut???)
 The thing is…back then, I had to stay.
 I couldn’t afford to leave.
 My family needed that income.
 I won’t lie; that humiliation left scars that will always be a part of me.
 It was a humbling experience and one that had a big part of shaping who I am today.

 In 2018, thanks to Norwex, I didn’t have to stay in a bad situation.
 I didn’t have to let myself be hurt any further.
 I absolutely love financial planning and believe God has given me a gift to help people in that arena.
 I love the clients I was working with.
 I loved the impact I was making in people’s lives, but I no longer had to stay in an environment that wasn’t healthy for me.
 Thanks to Norwex, I was able to say that I was ending that phase of my life.

-In the past two months, many people have asked if I will go back to financial planning.
+In the past few months, many people have asked if I will go back to financial planning.
 I most likely will, in some capacity, whether volunteer or paid.
 When I do, however, it will be on my terms.
 Thanks to Norwex, I will never again have to stay in an unhealthy working relationship.